Regional-Australia-Bank/ADR-Gateway/README.md

 ## User/workspace settings

-Include the following settings for Mocha Test Explorer
+Include the following settings for Mocha Test Explorer.
+These are already configured in the workspace.

 ```
 "mochaExplorer.files":"**/*.spec.js",